SysCV/shift-dev/README.md

 ## News
+- **[Feb 2022]** Reference data loaders for PyTorch and mmdet are released! ([examples](https://github.com/SysCV/shift-dev/blob/main/examples))

-- **[Sept 2020]** We released visualization scripts for annotation and sensor pose (issue https://github.com/SysCV/shift-dev/issues/6).
+- **[Sept 2022]** We released visualization scripts for annotation and sensor pose (issue https://github.com/SysCV/shift-dev/issues/6).
-- **[June 2020]** We released the DevKit repo!
+- **[June 2022]** We released the DevKit repo!

 ## Downloading
-We recommend to download SHIFT using our Python download script.
+We recommend downloading SHIFT using our Python download script.
 You can select the subset of views, data group, splits and framerates of the data to download.
 A usage example is shown below.
 You can find the abbreviation for views and data groups in the following tables.

 ```bash
 python download.py --view  "[front, left_stereo]" \   # list of view abbreviation to download